White Memorial offers a number of opportunities for fellowship, support and Christian education for adults to enrich their faith journey.

 Aging Well | Chapel | 3rd Sundays

-Presbyterians Actively Raising Kids is a discussion group for parents of children mainly 5th grade and younger.
-The study topics vary and each week there is a new topic for discussion.
-The conversations focus on strengthening faith of parents and children.
-Class leader is Anna Townsend.
+Presbyterians Actively Raising Kids is a discussion group for parents of children 5th grade and younger.
+The study topics vary each week.
+The conversations focus on strengthening the faith of parents and offering practical advice on helping children grow in faith.
+The class leader is Anna Townsend.

 Faith Foundations | Knox 301